TheUntraceable/Discord2Terminal/README.md

 It *would* be, if I didn't mask it via my API.
 The flow of things is:
 1. You send a message in the terminal
 2. There is a request to **the API** the Bot folder contains
-3. Tje API will find an available webhook in that channel\*
+3. The API will find an available webhook in that channel\*
 4. Your message wil be sent\*\*

 \* An "available webhook" means that it is not ratelimited, and is for the currently selected channel.